gschmutz/datahub-extensions/custom_sources/arch-repo/scripts/README.md

 You can either leave `--system-component` empty, and the API spec of all system components for the given system will be downloaded or you can leave both `--system-component` and `--system` and then all API specs for all systems and system components will be downloaded.

 Use the placeholder `{system}` and `{system-component}` in the value for `--api-spec-url` and `--output-file` to dynamically create a value for the relevant system and system component.

+The script will remove parts of the OpenAPI spec which can not be handled by the parser used in the custom source.